MassimoCimmino/pygfunction/doc/source/examples/multiple_independent_Utubes.rst

 The following script evaluates the fluid temperatures in a borehole with 4 independent U-tubes with different inlet fluid temperatures and different inlet fluid mass flow rates.
-The resulting fluid temperature profiles are verified against the fluid temeprature profiles presented by Cimmino [1]_.
+The resulting fluid temperature profiles are verified against the fluid temperature profiles presented by Cimmino [1]_.

 The script is located in:
 `pygfunction/examples/multiple_independent_Utubes.py`